membrane/api-gateway/cli/examples/logging/README.txt

 LOG INTERCEPTOR

-Using the LogInterceptor, Membrane Monitor and ESB can log requests and responses.
+Using the LogInterceptor, Membrane Monitor and Service Proxy can log requests and responses.

 RUNNING THE EXAMPLE